Optimal and robust error filtration for quantum information processing

 As discussed in Section \ref{subsec:gates}, circuits with $n=1, 2, 3$ ancillas require 15, 72, and 312 parameters, respectively.
 While optimization with one ancilla is straightforward, the exponential increase in parameters with additional ancillas requires substantial computational resources.
 To address this, we utilized the ReCaS-Bari Data Center~\cite{Recas}, a high-performance computing (HPC) cluster with 8000 cores capable of running parallel jobs.
 Circuit optimization was performed using \texttt{PennyLane}, a Python library tailored for machine learning techniques suited to large parameter spaces\footnote{Code at \href{https://github.com/giovanniscala/ErrorMitigation}{https://github.com/giovanniscala/ErrorMitigation}.}.

-For optimization, the best results were achieved using both gradient descent and gradient-free optimizers, with convergence monitored to determine the number of iterations.
+For optimization, the best results are achieved using either gradient descent and gradient-free optimizers, with convergence monitored to determine the number of iterations.
 Multiple runs with different random seeds ensured stability and consistency.
 This approach enhances the performance and reliability of quantum circuits.